-What Is the Difference Between a Promissory Note and An I.O.U.?
+Is a Promissory Note the Same As An I.O.U.?

 A promissory note is form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
 Payment becomes due under a promissory note at fixed time stated within the promissory note or upon demand by the payee to the issuer.
 The Bills of Exchange Act, R.S.C.
 1985, c.
 B-4 defines a promissory note as: